Get insider access

 Sonos Ray Picture

-The Sonos Ray is Sonos' most affordable soundbar to date.
-Released in 2022, it's an entry-level 2.0 soundbar that you can integrate into your existing Sonos ecosystem using the Sonos S2 app.
+The Sonos Ray is an affordable offering from the manufacturer released in 2022.
+This entry-level 2.0 soundbar is easy to integrate into your existing Sonos ecosystem using the Sonos S2 app.
 While it doesn't support Dolby Atmos content like the Sonos Beam (Gen 2) or the Sonos Arc, it can playback 5.1 surround sound content like Dolby Digital and DTS.
 You can upgrade the setup down the line with the Sonos Sub and speakers like the Sonos One SL or the Sonos Five.

 Our Verdict

-The Sonos Ray is acceptable for mixed usage.
-It's a simple bar that shines for vocal clarity, making it a solid choice if you want an upgrade over your TV speakers that won't break the bank.
-As a standalone bar, it fails to provide the rumble in the bass range that brings action-packed scenes to life, but if you're mostly listening to vocal-centric content that doesn't have a lot of bass mixed in, you won't notice it.
-Naturally, it doesn't have as many features as Sonos' more premium offerings—there's no Dolby Atmos support, for example, and its soundstage doesn't offer the same wide and immersive feel, so it's not ideal for watching blockbuster movies.
+The Sonos Ray soundbar is acceptable for mixed usage.
+It's a simple bar that shines for vocal clarity, making it a solid choice if you want an upgrade over your TV speakers.
+As a standalone bar, it fails to provide the rumble in the bass range that brings action-packed scenes to life, but if you're mostly listening to vocal-centric content, you won't notice it.
+Naturally, it doesn't have as many features as Sonos' more premium offerings—there's no Dolby Atmos support, for example.

 Pros